 After two wonderful nights camping at Palo Duro Canyon State Park, we headed northeast early Monday morning towards Guthrie.
 About six and a half hours later, we pulled into Cedar Valley RV Park.
 We set up, walked the dogs, and drove downtown.

-Due to a 1907 clerical error, the city founders plan to commemorate the site of the 1889 land run office with a 100-foot square park, turned into a much smaller memorial.
-This error was not discovered until decades later when the city’s historic district boundaries were being set.
+Due to a clerical error in 1907, the city founders plan to commemorate the site of the 1889 land rush office with a 100-foot square park, became a plot of 100 square feet.
+The error was not discovered until decades later when the city’s historic district boundaries were set.

 The little park was not the only reason we wanted to visit the downtown area.
 Guthrie is home to the largest contiguous historic district on the National Register of Historic Places.
 We enjoy reading the history of small towns and looking at the different types of architecture.